oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fast_recompile/README.md

 ```
 If `out.fpga` does not exist, `-reuse-exe` is ignored and the FPGA device image is regenerated.
 This will always be the case the first time a project is compiled.

 If `out.fpga` is found, the compiler checks whether any changes affecting the FPGA device code have been made since the last compilation.
-If no such changes are detected, the compiler reuses the existing FPGA binary and only the host code is recompiled.
+If no such changes are detected, the compiler reuses the existing FPGA binary, and only the host code is recompiled.
 The recompilation process takes a few minutes.
-Note that the device code is partially re-compiled (similar to a report flow compile) in order to check that the FPGA binary can safely be reused.
+Note that the device code is partially re-compiled (similar to a report flow compile) to check that the FPGA binary can safely be reused.

-If `out.fpga` is found but the compiler is unable to prove that the FPGA device code will yield a result identical to the last compilation, a warning is printed and the FPGA device code is fully recompiled.
+If `out.fpga` is found but the compiler cannot prove that the FPGA device code will yield a result identical to the last compilation, a warning is printed, and the FPGA device code is fully recompiled.
 Since the compiler checks must be conservative, spurious recompilations can sometimes occur when using `-reuse-exe`.

 ### Using the device link method

-The program accompanying this tutorial is separated into two files, `host.cpp` and `kernel.cpp`.
-Only the `kernel.cpp` file contains device code.
+The program accompanying this tutorial is separated into two files, `host. cpp` and `kernel. cpp`.
+Only the `kernel. cpp` file contains device code.

 In the normal compilation process, FPGA device image generation happens at link time.
-As a result, any change to either `host.cpp` or `kernel.cpp` will trigger the regeneration of an FPGA device image.
+As a result, any change to either `host.cpp` or `kernel.cpp` will trigger an FPGA device image's regeneration.

 ```
 # normal compile command